paulcbogdan/NiChord/README.md

 `NiChord` is a Python package for visualizing functional connectivity data.
 This package was inspired by [NeuroMArVL](https://immersive.erc.monash.edu/neuromarvl/?example=40496078-effa-4ac3-9d3e-cb7f946e7dd1_137.147.133.145), an online visualization tool.
-With just a few lines of Python code, `NiChord` can create figures like these two examples below:
+With just a few lines of Python code, `NiChord` can create figures like these:

  <p align="center">
   <img src="example\ex_1_and_2.png" />